gabemcwilliams/gabemcwilliams/README.md

 # 👋 About Me — Gabe McWilliams

-Developer and architect with 20+ years in IT and a focus on data-driven automation and platform design.<br>
+Developer and architect with 20+ years in IT and a focus on platform engineering, automation, and data-driven infrastructure.
-Currently transitioning into ML and edge inference after years of building policy, systems, and decision logic into infrastructure and analytics tools.
+Currently specializing in deep learning, edge AI, and sensor-driven inference pipelines after years of designing secure backend systems and operational frameworks.

 <br>